smrealms/wiki-data/game-guide/trading.md

 Download an SMR file using the button on the lower left panel after you have the galaxy fully explored.
 Use The Lazy Trader to open the SMR file you downloaded and use the trade routes function to compute routes.
 You will have to configure which goods you can trade depending on your alignment and which races you can trade with depending on your relations.

 The Lazy Trader can be found at [the game guide page for it](https://wiki.smrealms.de/tools/lazy-trader).

+Also realize that scouting the galaxy costs quite a few turns.
+Alliances are able to share maps which means the task can be split and the burden reduced.
+This is a heavily team based game even when you're trading.

 ## Trade Ships